carrafa/dungeon-land/readme.md

 ![screenshot5](images/screenshots/DL-SS05.png)

 ### requestAnimationFrame
 The core of the game is the main()  loop, which has three basic components.
-First, runs a function that updates the positions of all of the objects that need to be drawn on the canvas.
-Second, runs a function that renders all of said objects.
+First, it runs a function that updates the positions of all of the objects that need to be drawn on the canvas.
+Second, it runs a function that renders all of said objects.
 Finally, it calls requestAnimationFrame, which again calls main(), causing the function to loop, and thus the illusion of movement is achieved.

 # NEAT!